SAABmarine-MEX/saabmarineMEX_learning/rl_training/README.md

 # RL Training

-The rl training utilizes Unity Machine Learning Agents Toolkit (ML-Agents).
-This is used in the Unity simulation to create environment builds that the training..
-Here on the training side of things, we utilize their python packages
+The rl training utilizes [Unity Machine Learning Agents Toolkit (ML-Agents)](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/ML-Agents-Overview.md).
+This is used in the Unity simulation to create environment builds (more about the simulation can be found in [SAABmarine-MEX](https://github.com/SAABmarine-MEX)).
+These builds are then used here on the training side of things.
 ## Folder Structure
 ```
 .
-├── builds/ (containts the environment builds from the simulation*)
+├── builds/ (containts the environment builds from the simulation)
 ├── config/ (contains the training configuration yaml files)
 └── results/ (contains the results from the training)
 ```
-*More about the simulation can be found in [SAABmarine-MEX](https://github.com/SAABmarine-MEX).

-# Installation
+## Installation

-# How to train
+## How to train

 `mlagents-learn <trainer-config-file> --env=<env_name> --run-id=<run-identifier>`

 Pass `--no-graphics` to run training without graphics.
 This will increase the efficiency of the training since scene rendering is not needed.
 It can also be directly added into the behavior file.
 See `config/Brov.yaml` for example.

-Your `<trainer-config-file>` is found in `config/` and `<env_name>` is found in `envs/`
+Your `<trainer-config-file>` is found in `config/` and `<env_name>` is found in `envs/`.

 ## Training Using Concurrent Unity Instances
 "In order to run concurrent Unity instances during training, set the number of environment instances using the command line option `--num-envs=<n>` when you invoke `mlagents-learn`.
 Optionally, you can also set the --base-port, which is the starting port used for the concurrent Unity instances.", https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Training-ML-Agents.md.